gildasmorvan/similar2logo/README.md

 ##### The main class

-In the main class, such as in the previous example, the simulation model is created and the web server is run.
+In the main class, such as in the previous example, the simulation model is created and the HTML runner is launched and configured.
 The `main` method contains the following code:

 ```
-    SparkHttpServer http = new SparkHttpServer(new TurmiteSimulationModel(parameters), true, true, false);
+		//Launch the HTML runner
+		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		runner.getConfig().setExportAgents( true );
+		runner.getConfig().setExportMarks( true );
+		runner.initializeRunner( new TurmiteSimulationModel(parameters) );
+		runner.addProbe("Real time matcher", new LogoRealTimeMatcher(20));
+		runner.showView( );
 ```

 The main difference with the previous example is that in this case we want to observe turtles and marks.